flyway/flywaydb.org/documentation/command/check.md

 Produces reports to increase confidence in your migrations.

 Flyway migrates against a temporary database and compares this against the target database in order to generate a report.
+This temporary database will be cleaned both before and after it is used, so you must ensure it does not contain anything of importance.

 #### Flags:
 _One or more flags must be present_